 Fiber and Protein

 Blueberries, whether fresh or frozen, are a low-calorie and nutrient-dense source of dietary fiber.
-The average diet does not include adequate amounts of fiber, and adding a daily serving of blueberries can help you increase your intake.
+The average diet does not include adequate amounts of fiber; adding a daily serving of blueberries can help you increase your intake.
 Fiber benefits your digestive health and may also help prevent certain chronic health conditions, such as cancer.

-One cup of fresh blueberries contains 14.74 g of natural sugars.
-One cup of unsweetened frozen blueberries has 13.10 g of natural sugars, but 1 cup of sweetened blueberries contains 45.36 g of sugar, most of it in the form of added sugar.
+One cup of fresh blueberries contains 14.74 grams of natural sugars.
+One cup of unsweetened frozen blueberries has 13.1 grams of natural sugars, but 1 cup of sweetened blueberries contains 45.36 grams of sugar, most of it in the form of added sugar.

-You also get 80 IU of vitamin A and 28.6 micrograms of vitamin K. Additionally, fresh blueberries contain trace amounts of B vitamins.
-One cup of frozen blueberries contains less of each of these vitamins, with 3.9 mg of vitamin C, 71 IU of vitamin A and 25.4 micrograms of vitamin K.
+You also get 80 IU of vitamin A and 28.6 micrograms of vitamin K in fresh berries.
+Additionally, fresh blueberries contain trace amounts of B vitamins.
+One cup of frozen blueberries contains less of each of these vitamins, with 3.9 milligrams of vitamin C, 71 IU of vitamin A and 25.4 micrograms of vitamin K.

-One cup of frozen blueberries has 0.28 mg of iron, 84 mg of potassium and 0.11 mg of zinc.
-However, sweetened frozen blueberries contain 0.90 mg of iron and 138 mg of potassium, which is more than the amounts in fresh blueberries.
+One cup of frozen blueberries has 0.28 milligrams of iron, 84 milligrams of potassium and 0.11 milligrams of zinc.
+However, sweetened frozen blueberries contain 0.90 milligrams of iron and 138 milligrams of potassium, which is more than the amounts in fresh blueberries.

 Blueberries have one of the highest antioxidants capacities of any fruit.
 Antioxidants fight inflammation by combating free radicals, compounds that occur with aging and that are found in pollution, processed foods, pesticides and plastics.
 Free radicals cause damage to your cells that make you look older and cause disease.